fieldWorks-3D/fieldWorks-3D.github.io/_pages/index.markdown

 title: Welcome

-sub_title: "FieldWorks is a creative lab, using digital methods for heritage visualisation using 2D, 3D and XR, on the web and beyond the web."
+sub_title: "FieldWorks is a small, creative lab, using digital techniques for heritage visualisation in 2D, 3D and XR, on the web and beyond the web."

 ---